ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[OXX7]** A BPI MAY consist of more than one processing node.

-We will call this a BPI network.
+This document will call such a structure a BPI network.

 **[CRXX0]>[OXX7]** If there is a BPI network to execute and finalize transactions, it MUST utilize a consensus algorithm fulfilling all requirements described in the Baseline CCSM Requirements document[add link here].